All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Choose the Right Peptide for You

 Selecting the optimal peptide therapy depends on your specific IBS presentation, underlying pathophysiology, and treatment goals.
-Patients with predominantly inflammatory symptoms and evidence of mucosal damage typically respond best to BPC-157, which offers comprehensive healing properties and excellent safety profiles.
+Patients with predominantly inflammatory symptoms and evidence of mucosal damage typically respond best to BPC-157, which offers thorough healing properties and excellent safety profiles.
 Those with documented immune dysfunction, food sensitivities, or autoimmune components should consider Thymosin Alpha-1 despite the higher cost.

 For patients with localized colonic inflammation or concurrent inflammatory bowel disease, KPV provides targeted anti-inflammatory effects with flexible administration options.
 If intestinal permeability testing reveals significant leaky gut syndrome, larazotide acetate specifically addresses tight junction dysfunction.
 Patients with severe, refractory symptoms who have failed multiple conventional treatments may benefit from pentosan polysulfate's unique glycosaminoglycan restoration mechanism.